 The following is a graph for the periods ending December 31, 2006-2011 comparing the cumulative total shareholder return on our common stock with the cumulative total return of companies in the Standard & Poor's 400 Midcap Stock Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index, of which we are included.
-The graph assumes a \$100 investment on December 31, 2006 in our common stock, the Standard & Poor's 400 Midcap Stock Index and Employment Services Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index and assumes the reinvestment of all dividends.
+The graph assumes a \$100 investment on December 31, 2006 in our common stock, the Standard & Poor's 400 Midcap Stock Index and the Standard & Poor's Supercomposite Human Resources and Employment Services Index and assumes the reinvestment of all dividends.